 be amazed and astonished

 The words "amazed" and "astonished" share similar meanings.
 Together they emphasize the strength of the emotion.
-Alternate translation: "be very amazed" (See: Doublet)
+Alternate translation: "be very amazed" (See: Doublet (p.76)) (See: Doublet (p.76))

 in your days

 This idiom refers to Habakkuk's lifetime.
-Alternate translation: "during your lifetime" (See: Idiom)
+Alternate translation: "during your lifetime" (See: Idiom (p.90)) (See: Idiom (p.90))

 when it is reported to you

-This can be stated in active form.
-Alternate translation: "when someone reports it to you" or "when you hear about it" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "when someone reports it to you" or "when you hear about it" (See: Active or Passive (p.70)) (See: Active or Passive (p.70))

-ULT

-"Look at the nations and observe them; be amazed and astonished!
-For I am surely about to do something in your days that you will not believe even if it is told to you.

 look!